 Whether you are learning French or not, you cannot understand France without hearing its music.
 We all know the famous French singers and musicians such as Edith Piaf, David Guetta, and Daft Punk, but to really get into the culture, it can be necessary to go beyond that.

 That being said, if I thought narrowing down the best famous French songs was difficult, it is even harder to narrow down to the French musicians that are easy to listen with enough variety, musicality, and popular acclaim.

-So to put together this guide, I’ve started with the classic incontournables along with newer artists as who has been rockin’ it for the past few years.
+So to put together this guide, I’ve started with the classic incontournables along with newer singers, musicians, and bands who has been rockin’ it for the past few years.
+Allons-y!

 1. Serge Gainsbourg